 Veterans Day Made Immovable

-Veterans Day was to be celebrated as the fourth Monday in October, but many states insisted that the celebration remain November 11th, because of its historical significance.
-President Ford signed a new law and returned the celebration of Veterans Day to November 11th starting in 1978.
+Veterans Day was celebrated as the fourth Monday in October, but many states insisted that the celebration remain on November 11 because of its historical significance.
+President Ford signed a new law and returned the celebration of Veterans Day to November 11, starting in 1978.

 Our Allies Also Celebrate

-Canada, Great Britain, France and Australia also honor their veterans of World War I and World War II on or around November 11th.
+Canada, Great Britain, France, and Australia also honor their World War I and II veterans on or around November 11.
 Our Canadian and British friends celebrate it as Remembrance Day.
 It is customary for them to observe two minutes of silence at 11 a.m.

 Not to be Confused with Memorial Day